Lemoncode/demos-react-react-v-2022/00-react/03-react-hooks/17-use-debug-value/Readme.md

 }
 ```

 - Let's open the file _demo.tsx_.
-Let's add the content that appears just below (a custom hook that saves a user and stores their TO-DO's).
+Let's add the content that appears just below (a custom hook that saves a user and stores their TO-DO's), you can test this by entering in the
+  text box a number like 1, 2, 3 (user Ids) then the list of todo's for that given user
+  will appear.

 _./src/demo.tsx_